Samsung/ONE/compiler/dio-hdf5/README.md

-# h5-importer
+# dio-hdf5

-_h5_importer_ is a library to help loading hdf5 files used by ONE quantizer.
+_dio-hdf5_ is a library to help loading hdf5 files.

 The hdf5 file should have the following structure.